sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 -   Support for Sonatype OSS Index as a (free) data source
 -   Some public registry formats have not yet been ported - see table below
--   Support for repositores on Sonatype Nexus Repository and jFrog Artifactory has not yet been ported - coming soon
+-   Support for repositories on Sonatype Nexus Repository and jFrog Artifactory has not yet been ported - coming soon

 ## Format & Ecosystem Support